 - Precise sizing – Once calculations are complete, your professional should insist on installing a precisely sized system – not an oversized one.
 Oversized equipment will cycle on and off frequently, consuming excess energy and putting strain on your system while also being incapable of properly dehumidifying your space.

-For a professional load calculation, contact us at Stack Heating and Cooling.
+For a professional load calculation, contact us at Stack Heating, Cooling, Plumbing and Electric.
 We provide home comfort services to residents of the greater Cleveland area.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about load calculations and other HVAC topics, download our free Home Comfort Resource guide.